freakboy791/assetTRAC/PROJECT_CONTEXT.md

 **Repository**: GitHub assetTRAC
 **Current Status**: Development phase with core authentication and invitation system implemented

+## ⚠️ IMPORTANT: Project Cleanliness
+**DO NOT** add test files, debug files, or temporary folders to this project.
+All test files should be:
+- Created outside the project directory
+- Deleted immediately after testing
+- Never committed to version control

+This project should maintain a clean, production-ready structure at all times.

 ## Technology Stack
 - **Frontend**: Next.js 13+ with TypeScript
 - **Backend**: Next.js API Routes